STEM: Europe

 3 London

-• London guided sightseeing tour Join a local guide for an in-depth look at London, from the royal haunt of Buckingham Palace (the official London residence of Queen Elizabeth II) to the slightly more democratic Speakers’ Corner of Hyde Park, where anyone can pull up a soapbox and orate to his heart’s content.
-You’ll see the changing of the guard (season permitting), the clock tower of Big Ben with its 14-tonne bell, and Westminster Abbey, where almost every English king and queen since William the Conqueror has been crowned.
+Join a licensed local guide for an in-depth look at London, from the royal haunt of Buckingham Palace (the official London residence of King Charles III) to the slightly more democratic Speakers’ Corner of Hyde Park, where anyone can pull up a soapbox and orate to his heart’s content.
+You’ll see the changing of the guard (season permitting), the clock tower of Big Ben with its 14-ton bell, and Westminster Abbey, where almost every English king and queen since William the Conqueror has been crowned.
 After a stop at the Houses of Parliament, continue on to the magnificent St. Paul’s Cathedral, the masterpiece of London architect Christopher Wren.

-• Greenwich tour director-led sightseeing Following your cruise on the river Thames down to Greenwich, let your tour director take you on a walking tour of Greenwich located in South London.
+Following your cruise on the river Thames down to Greenwich, let your tour director take you on a walking tour of Greenwich located in South London.
 See historical sights including Greenwich Market, Old Royal Naval College, National Maritime Museum, the Cutty Sark tall ship and the world-famous Greenwich Royal Observatory.
 Enjoy some free time in one of London's greenest areas.

 • Classic fish and chips dinner Nothing's more British than fish and chips - there are eight fish and chips shops ("chippies") for every McDonald's in the county.
 Head to an authentic pub with your Tour Director for a taste of this national food, generally served with malt vinegar.